-It’s amazing Megeve isn’t up there with the other top French resorts such as Courchevel or Val d’Isere but that’s all the more reason to like it.
+It’s amazing Megeve as one of the top French resorts such as Courchevel or Val d’Isere but that’s all the more reason to like it.
 Traditionally attracting the old money and popular with the French, the resort doesn’t have a massive international acclaim.
 This means there are little to no queues outside peak dates and relatively empty pistes.
 Pair that with the 325km of local slopes and just over an hour from Geneva, it’s a fantastic short break option.

 The town itself is based around a 13th century village with a car-free, cobbled centre along with open air ice rink all surrounded by inviting restaurants, antique shops, jewellers and smart clothing.
 Megeve is a foodie’s heaven both on and off the mountain, intimate lodges, lively brasseries and rustic farmhouses aplenty – you’ll be spoilt for choice.

-A stunning location dishes out fabulous Mont Blanc views from most slopes and there’s more for non-skiers than we’ve seen in any other resort.
+A stunning location dishes out fabulous Mont Blanc views from most slopes and there are more for non-skiers than we’ve seen in any other resort.
 Horse drawn sleigh rides, fantastic shopping, ice skating or cross-country skiing.
 We’ve mentioned the charm and the cuisine but there’s also the hot air balloon rides or the wellness centre and indoor pools, bowling, concerts and ice shows.
-You can even take a plane around Mont Blanc to take in some spectacular sights.
+You can even take a plane around Mont Blanc for some spectacular sights.